 - Sustainable practices and conservation at the very heart of the resort’s ethos

 Papua Explorers is one of Raja Ampat's latest resorts but has already built a reputation for exceptional service, amazing natural experiences and a commitment to sustainable practices.
 Guests staying here can simply relax and enjoy a massage, kayak or hike through the breathtaking scenery, learn about conservation, and experience the incredible biodiversity of Raja Ampat’s dive sites that lie just a short boat ride away.

-Papua Explorers is located on the beautiful island of Gam at the very heart of Raja Ampat’s best diving and just 10 to 15 minutes away from famous dive sites like Manta Point and Cape Kri.
+Papua Explorers is located on the beautiful island of Gam at the very heart of Raja Ampat’s best diving and less than 15 minutes away from famous dive sites like Manta Point and Cape Kri.
 The resort faces the Dampier Strait and is built on a jungle-clad peninsula that is home to birds of paradise and other incredible wildlife.
-The resort was constructed using traditional Papuan techniques and local, natural materials whenever possible, and - like many in Raja Ampat - makes every effort to reduce its environment impact and run the business in as sustainable manner as possible.
+The resort was constructed using traditional Papuan techniques and local, natural materials whenever possible, and - like many in Raja Ampat - makes every effort to reduce its environmental impact and run the business in as sustainable manner as possible.

 The resort’s 15 water bungalows are built along the edge of the island where the jungle meets the sea and designed to be in perfect harmony with the stunning surroundings of Gam.
 Guests are free to relax and explore the natural environment around the resort, or meander through the local village of Yenwaupnor.
 And with the Raja Ampat SEA Centre on site, guests can help to support the conservation of Raja Ampat’s extraordinary marine environment.
 The resort is committed to creating sustainable human-nature experiences while conserving one of the world's last remaining tropical reef strongholds - the epicentre of marine biodiversity.